Embracing Your Emotions: Understanding Anger as a Parent

 So the next time you find yourself crashing out after a long day, take a breath, release the guilt, and remember:

+Your emotions are messengers, not enemies.
 They’re guiding you back to the parts of yourself that still need care.

 Comments